How Much Water Does Your Household Use?

 - Use Florida Friendly Landscaping techniques in your yard.
 (Check out the Documents Box for more information)

 Another great way to conserve water is by getting a rain barrel to maintain the watering of your outdoor plants.
-The city offers a limited amount of rain barrels throughout the year at a discounted rate.
-Stay tuned for the next availability dates!
 Want to make your own?
 Find instructions in the Documents Box.

 Find out more information by clicking below!